ASXploit/Actionscript-2-Hack-Loader/Loaders/readme.md

 # Direct Downloads
-9-Toggles
+10-Toggles
  - This Loader Has Ten Toggles..
-But Starts from Zero
  - There Are NO Simple Keyhacks here only Toggles..
 But can be Changed.

 3-Toggles-3-Keys